seanmcelroy/luxelot/README.md

 ## Summary

 Luxelot is a peer-to-peer (p2p) network for establishing encrypted channels between nodes and passing messages between them.
-Luxelot exclusively uses post-quantum cryptography (PQC).
+Luxelot exclusively uses post-quantum cryptography (PQC) for all network exchanges.

 ## News